python/cpython/Doc/library/datetime.rst

 .. method:: time.replace([hour[, minute[, second[, microsecond[, tzinfo]]]]])

-   Return a :class:`time` with the same value, except for those members given new values by whichever keyword arguments are specified.
-Note that ``tzinfo=None`` can be specified to create a naive :class:`time` from an aware :class:`time`, without conversion of the time members.
+   Return a :class:`time` with the same value, except for those attributes given new values by whichever keyword arguments are specified.
+Note that ``tzinfo=None`` can be specified to create a naive :class:`time` from an aware :class:`time`, without conversion of the time attributes.

 .. method:: time.isoformat()